Kili66/mlproject/README.md

 ## Technologies Used
 The following technologies were used in this project:

-Python: Programming language used for data preprocessing, model training, and evaluation.
+* Python: Programming language used for data preprocessing, model training, and evaluation.
-scikit-learn: Machine learning library used for building and evaluating predictive models.
+* scikit-learn: Machine learning library used for building and evaluating predictive models.
-pandas: Library for data manipulation and analysis.
+* pandas: Library for data manipulation and analysis.
-Jupyter Notebook: Interactive environment used for prototyping and development.
+* Jupyter Notebook: Interactive environment used for prototyping and development.
-Visual Code: all the .py codes are executed there inside our environment created
+* Visual Code: all the .py codes are executed there inside our environment created
+* docker to create image container and push it to docker hub repository
+* github action: Here we use github workflow CI/CD Pipeline

 ## Usage
 To use this project, follow the steps below: